sagniksen22/Polygon-Bridge/README.md

 Hardhat is a development environment that facilitates Ethereum smart contract development.
 We'll write a script to mint all 5 NFTs in one go.

-### Step 6: Write a Hardhat script to batch transfer all NFTs from Ethereum to Polygon Mumbai using the FxPortal Bridge
+### Step 6: Write a Hardhat script to batch transfer all NFTs from Ethereum to Polygon amoy using the FxPortal Bridge

-FxPortal Bridge allows cross-chain transfers between Ethereum and Polygon Mumbai (testnet).
-We'll write another script to transfer all 5 NFTs from Ethereum ( ) to Polygon Mumbai using the bridge.
+FxPortal Bridge allows cross-chain transfers between Ethereum and Polygon amoy (testnet).
+We'll write another script to transfer all 5 NFTs from Ethereum ( ) to Polygon amoy using the bridge.

 ### Implementation Details